wclr/gruntfiles-mix/README.md

 Type: `Boolean`
 Default value: `true`

-Adds directory name as prefix to task name.
+Adds only first symbolic part for directory name as prefix (for directory "front-app" will take "front" as prefix).

 #### prefixSeparator
 Type: `String`